SimVascular/SimVascular/Externals/README-build-externals.txt

 ****************************************************************
                       Building Externals
-                          2019-03-29
+                          2019-06-14
 ****************************************************************

---> The current externals build is "2019.02"  <--
+--> The current externals build is "2019.06"  <--

 Notes:

-1. It may be possible to build externals on some platforms using CMake, but the "make" scripts are the preferred method
+1. It may be possible to build externals on some platforms using CMake, but the "make" scripts are the preferred method.
+   The CMake build hasn't been tested since 2018.05 externals.

 2. Windows can only be built using Cygwin and make